roman2veces/unitree_ros2_to_real/README.md

 **Terminal 2:**
 ```
 docker exec -it <container name> bash

+# We couldn't install this package with the Dockerfile, so you have to do it manually:
+sudo apt install -y ros-foxy-teleop-twist-keyboard

 # I strongly recommend to change the speed when using the teleop_twist_keyboard package
 # you will see the indications to do it after executing the next command